 Spanish Coffee Cocktail with Brandy

-It doesn’t help that I am a died in the wool, staunch environmental conservationist and while my home is pretty tight and my utility bills manageable, I continue to keep my thermostat set pretty low.
+I am a died in the wool (and wear a fair share of it to keep warm too!), staunch environmental conservationist so while my home is pretty tight and my utility bills manageable, I continue to keep my thermostat set lower than most people.

 I think I do it ostensibly to ‘save it for the children’ but my children walk in the door and first thing out of their mouths is ‘turn up the heat!’ so I’ve failed somewhere.
-Having a warm drink like this Spanish Coffee Cocktail with Brandy sure helps!
+Instead I’ll offer them some thick socks and a warm drink like this Spanish Coffee Cocktail with Brandy…it helps!

 OH MY…there are a million recipes so I’ve taken the general idea and done my own thing.

-Part of why I like using it for rimming is the mouthfeel; it adds a nice crunchy sugary element that makes it more fun to drink.
+Part of why I like using it is the mouthfeel; it adds a nice crunchy sugary element that makes it more fun to drink any cocktail!

-I made this Spanish Coffee Cocktail with Brandy to test it but had to make it again yesterday to get photos.
+I made this Spanish Coffee Cocktail with Brandy to test it once but had to make it again today to get photos.
 Poor me.
 I was sipping while I wrote; apologies in advance for any typos, OK?
 But do try this…it’s eye rolling good.
 Cheers!

 Barb